HunorLaczko/cluster-gpu-monitor/README.md

 ### Cache & Polling Strategy

 The dashboard maintains an in-memory cache of exporter responses.
-A background worker refreshes the cache at a configurable cadence and every browser simply polls the Flask API for the most recent snapshot.
-Because each HTTP request is served from the shared cache, multiple viewers do not generate additional load on exporter nodes.
+A background worker refreshes the cache at a cadence that tracks the fastest active browser but automatically relaxes as connected clients increase their polling interval.
+Every browser simply polls the Flask API for the most recent snapshot, so multiple viewers share the same cached data without hitting exporter nodes repeatedly.

 Environment variables (set before starting the dashboard service) allow tuning this behaviour: